BAkinmarin/the-cleaning-hack-calculator/README.md

 ## A Python command line calculator
 > This application is a Python-based calculator for a real business, The Cleaning Hack.
 The application is used to produce a free cleaning estimate for potential clients.
-The application requires the user to enter their name, mobile number and email which is validated prior to entering the details required to produce an estimate such as number of bedrooms, bathrooms, living spaces.
-These details are then uploaded to a Google Worksheet for the business owner to reference in follow-up conversations with the prospective client.
+The application requires the user to enter their full name, mobile number and email address which is validated prior to prompting the user to enter the details required to produce an estimate i.e. number of bedrooms, bathrooms, living spaces and any other rooms.
+These details are also validated prior to them being uploaded to a Google Worksheet which the business owner will reference when initiating follow-up actions with the client.

 #### Designed and Developed by Bola Akinmarin